Lesbian erasure: In history

-As with gay men, many historical lesbians or suspected lesbians are often straightwashed, particularly by past historians who considered lesbianism unseemly.
+As with gay men, many historical lesbians or suspected lesbians have often been straightwashed, particularly by past historians who considered lesbianism unseemly.

-For years, historians overlooked the role of Irish lesbian couples in the Irish revolution, including Kathleen Lynn and Madeleine ffrench-Mullen; Margaret Skinnider and Nora O'Keeffe;and Elizabeth O'Farrell and Julia Grenan.
-Writing of Irish suffragist Eva Gore-Booth and her lifelong partner Esther Roper, historian Gifford Lewis wrote, "You will be pleased to know that I could ﬁnd not a trace of perverted sexuality".
+For years, historians overlooked the role of Irish lesbian couples in the Irish revolution, including Kathleen Lynn and Madeleine ffrench-Mullen; Margaret Skinnider and Nora O'Keeffe; and Elizabeth O'Farrell and Julia Grenan.
+Writing of Irish suffragist Eva Gore-Booth and her lifelong partner Esther Roper, historian Gifford Lewis wrote, "You will be pleased to know that I could find not a trace of perverted sexuality".

 Accounts of the 1969 Stonewall riots have been said to paint a "false narrative of white gay men leading the charge" while diminishing the critical involvement by butch lesbians, people of color, drag queens, transgender people.
 According to eyewitness accounts, the riot was initially sparked by police brutalizing a butch lesbian, sometimes believed to be Stormé DeLarverie.

-In 1974, Kathy Kozachenko became the first openly gay politician to win an election in the United States.
-This achievement is often incorrectly ascribed to Harvey Milk, the first gay man to do so in 1977.
+In 1974, Kathy Kozachenko, a lesbian, was elected to the city council of Ann Arbor, Michigan, making her the first openly gay politician to win an election in the United States.
+This achievement is sometimes incorrectly ascribed to Harvey Milk, whose 1977 election to the San Francisco Board of Supervisors made him the first gay man to do so.
+Kozachenko being replaced by Milk in public memory was related to lesbian invisibility in general, as well as Milk's broader, national exposure and assassination carrying weight as well.
+In addition, unlike Milk's, Kozachenko's sexuality wasn't a central part of her campaign, with Julie Compton describing her as a "fiercely private person".

 In 1976, French lesbian feminist Monique Wittig left France for the US, spurred on by fierce resistance she faced from other feminists while trying to create lesbian groups within the Mouvement de libération des femmes.
-At the time, the word lesbian was deemed an "un-French" American import, and Wittig recalled other MLF members seeking to "paralyse and destroy lesbian groups."
+At the time, the word lesbian was deemed an "un-French" American import, and Wittig recalled other MLF members seeking to "paralyse and destroy lesbian groups".

 In South Africa, both during and after Apartheid, Black South African lesbians continue to face erasure, discrimination, and violence from other South Africans who consider lesbianism "un-African".